Skip to Main Content

 • Review customer satisfaction ratings: You can visit the J.D.
 Power website or check the carrier reviews in this article to review each insurance company’s customer satisfaction ratings.
 J.D.
 Power assigns each company a score out of 1,000 possible points.

-• Look at customer reviews: Dozens of consumer-oriented sites such as Google, Yelp and Consumer Affairs provide reviews from insurance companies’ customers.
+• Look at customer reviews: Dozens of consumer-oriented sites such as Google, Yelp and Trustpilot provide reviews from insurance companies’ customers.
 It may be most helpful to ignore the outlier reviews and focus on the overall average instead.
 What did the average customer say about the company you are considering?
 Are the items they complained about important to you?
 For example, if someone complained that the company does not offer a mobile app, but a mobile app is unimportant for your needs, you may not need to consider that review in your assessment.

 • Seek professional counsel: While a life insurance calculator can be useful, you may be better able to determine your needs by talking with a financial advisor or a licensed life insurance agent if you have more complex needs or questions.
 A life insurance agent can help you decide what type of life insurance coverage is right for you and how much life insurance you need.
 When choosing between the many types of life insurance, it may help to get a second opinion from a professional.